-- 4.5.3.15 To prevent the demolition of properties of significant cultural heritage resources as listed in the Register of Property of Cultural Heritage Value or Interest by: - a) encouraging the conservation, and where appropriate, the restoration of these properties; and - b) developing minimum standards for the maintenance of heritage attributes in a heritage property standards by-law. - 4.5.3.16 That any proposal or permit to alter or demolish an individually designated property and any property within a heritage conservation district will be subject to the approval requirements of the Ontario Heritage Act in addition to Markham's municipal permit requirements. - 4.5.3.17 To require, where a significant cultural heritage resource is to be unavoidably lost or demolished, the proponent to undertake, where appropriate, one or more of the following mitigation measures, at the expense of the proponent prior to demolition: - a) documentation of the features that will be lost in the form of a photographic record and/or measured drawings; - b) advertising the availability of the resource for salvage or relocation; - c) preservation and display of components or fragments of the former resource's features or landscaping; - d) marking the traces of former locations, shapes and circulation lines; - e) displaying graphic and textual descriptions of the site's history and former use, buildings and structures.
+a) encouraging the conservation, and where appropriate, the restoration of these properties; and b) developing minimum standards for the maintenance of heritage attributes in a heritage property standards by-law.
+4.5.3.16 That any proposal or permit to alter or demolish an individually designated property and any property within a heritage conservation district will be subject to the approval requirements of the Ontario Heritage Act in addition to Markham's municipal permit requirements.
+4.5.3.17 To require , where a significant cultural heritage resource is to be demolished, the proponent to undertake, where appropriate, one or more of the following mitigation measures, at the expense of the proponent prior to demolition: a) documentation of the features that will be lost in the form of a a) documentation of the reactives that will be lost in the form of a photographic record and/or measured drawings; b) advertising the availability of the resource for salvage or relocation; c) preservation and display of components or fragments of the former resource's features or landscaping; d) marking the traces of former locations, shapes and circulation lines; and e) displaying graphic and textual descriptions of the site's history and former use, buildings and structures.
+Enforcement 4.5.3.18 To enforce the right to prosecute, pursuant to the Ontario Heritage Act, and other legislation: a) those who alter or demolish protected heritage property contrary to or without obtaining municipal approval; and b) those who demolish a listed property identified in the Register without providing the required notice in writing of the owner's intention to demolish or remove the building or structure.
+Markham Heritage Estates 4.5.3.19 To utilize the Markham Heritage Estates subdivision or a similar development for the sole purpose of relocating and protecting significant built heritage resources that are determined by Council to be under serious threat of loss and cannot be retained on their original sites.
+Built heritage resources that are relocated to Markham Heritage Estates may be restored, enlarged or modified, and new or existing accessory buildings may be introduced, in accordance with established heritage conservation principles and practice and according to policies and guidelines adopted by Markham.
+4.5.3.20 To protect the built heritage resources within Markham Heritage Estates through the provision of a heritage conservation easement and designation under Part IV of the Ontario Heritage Act, in addition to any other legal agreements required by the municipality.